Question 36

 Voting

-We elect a president for a 4-year term.
+We elect a President for a four-year term.
 These are buttons from elections starting in 1976.
 They count every four years.
 1980, 1984, 1988, 1992, 1996, 2000.
-A candidate can run for president as many times as he or she wants.
-The person can only be elected president for eight years, or two terms of four years each.
-The Constitution says how many terms a president can serve.
-For example, President Dwight D. Eisenhower became president for the first time in 1953.
-Then he ran for president again.
-He won the election and, in 1957, was president for another four years.
-We elect a president for four years.
+A candidate can run for President as many times as he or she wants.
+The Constitution says how many terms a President can serve: One can only be elected President for eight years, or two terms of four years each.
+For example, Dwight D. Eisenhower became President for the first time in 1953.
+Then he ran for President again.
+He won the election and, in 1957, became President for another four years.
+We elect a President for four years.

 Other questions related to Voting